Death anxiety: Death anxiety experienced by cancer patients

 Research concerning death anxiety in cancer patients has grown in the past three decades.
 Death anxiety can be a common experience for those diagnosed with cancer, and has been found to coincide with feelings of depression.
 Other feelings found to be associated with death anxiety were a loss of meaning, helplessness, and a sense of failure.
 It has been found to be a significant concern for end-of-life stage cancer patients, as lower quality of life (symptom burden, palliative care, etc.) was linked to higher levels of death anxiety.

+For cancer patients and survivors, fear that disease will progress or return has been identified as a source of high psychological distress.
+Research shows that patients describe these fears to be significant as well as inadequately addressed by physicians.
+Greater fears of recurrence have been linked to reduced quality of life and psychological well-being.
+It has also been noted to increase a multitude of symptoms, including but not limited to, depression, anxiety, avoidance, and fatigue.
+A systematic review conducted in 2025 reported a large correlation between death anxiety and fears of illness progression or recurrence, with the relationship evident across chronic illness groups, yet appearing stronger in populations with cancer.
+The same review also reported death anxiety having similar relationships to both fear of recurrence and fear of progression, suggesting that patient concerns about disease development may be connected to concerns about mortality.

 Attitudes towards life and death have been shown to impact cancer patient's understanding of death anxiety.
 For example, higher spiritual well-being has been found to help reduce death anxiety.
 Research has found five key themes surrounding perceptions of life and death in cancer patients: despair, making sense of death, how to live the rest of life, special feelings for loved ones, and fluctuation.
 These themes impact how these patients grapple with death on their own terms.
 The first theme, despair, concerned the patient's fear of death.
 For making sense of death, this involved the various interpretations patients had for death such as death as liberation or their own responsibility.
 The third theme on how to live coincided with what it means to the patient to have a dignified death.
 Special feelings for loved ones involved patient reports that they were questioning their worth to their families.
 The last theme, fluctuation, was found in patient reports that they felt contradictory feelings about their life and potential death.

 Studies have found that end-of-life stage cancer patients highly valued their dignity in relation to both life and death.
 However, many patients also expressed that they worried that they were a burden to their families.
 These patients consider a dignified death to be one that allows them full autonomy (if possible) and respect.
 Cancer patients in Eastern and Western countries both saw their ability to give something of importance to others as an essential part of living a dignified life.